basho/basho_docs/content/community/productadvisories/dvvlastwritewins.md

 When AAE is enabled, the next AAE run will repair any keys with the issue.
 Also, once the bucket properties are fixed, issuing a GET (for example, your application reading the key) will result in both a successful read and will repair that particular object.

 If AAE is disabled in your cluster, infrequently accessed data affected by this issue will be in a damaged state until the next request.
-More information about AAE, and the risks associated with disabling it, is available at [https://docs.basho.com/riak/2.1.1/learn/concepts/active-anti-entropy/](/riak/kv/2.1.1/learn/concepts/active-anti-entropy/).
+More information about AAE, and the risks associated with disabling it, is available at [{{< baseurl >}}riak/kv/2.1.1/learn/concepts/active-anti-entropy/]({{< baseurl >}}riak/kv/2.1.1/learn/concepts/active-anti-entropy/).

 In a future release we will ensure that dotted version vectors and `last_write_wins` cannot be enabled simultaneously.